voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

                     -   ``video_metadata``: an
                         :class:`fiftyone.core.metadata.VideoMetadata` instances for the
                         video, or ``None`` if :meth:`has_video_metadata` is ``False``
-                    -   ``frames``: a dictionary mapping frame numbers to :class:`fiftyone.core.frame.Frame` instances containing the labels for each video frame, or ``None`` if the sample is unlabeled
+                    -   ``frames``: a dictionary mapping frame numbers to dictionaries that map label fields to :class:`fiftyone.core.labels.Label` instances for each video frame, or ``None`` if the sample is unlabeled

                 Raises: